-"We've been distributing Fecal Immunochemical Test or FIT kits in the Nashville market, and this month we are hosting "lunch and learns" at each TriStar hospital in Middle Tennessee to distribute free FIT tests to employees and community members.
-We then plan to expand these efforts to other Sarah Cannon centers across the United States," explained Johanna Bendell, MD, Director, Gastrointestinal (GI) Cancer Research Program.
-"FIT screens for occult or hidden blood in the stool that could be a sign of precancerous polyps or colon cancer.
-A trained nurse navigator specialized in GI cancer will follow up with participants regarding their results and serve as a guide to schedule additional testing and coordinate insurance needs."
+A Fecal Immunochemical Test or FIT kit is an at-home test that screens for occult or hidden blood in the stool that could be a sign of precancerous polyps or colon cancer.
+A trained nurse navigator specialized in GI cancer will follow up with participants of FIT kits regarding their results and serve as a guide to schedule additional testing and coordinate insurance needs.

 While some of these new screenings may be less effective than more invasive procedures and may lead to false positives, Dr. Bendell pointed out that these alternative methods are better than no screening at all, especially for patients who would otherwise forgo screening.

 "It's always better to get some information as opposed to none at all.
-We want to take whatever steps we can do to catch cancer when it's in an operative, curable stage," she said.
+We want to take whatever steps we can do to catch cancer when it's in an operative, treatable stage," she says.
 "This is especially true for colon cancer, which tends to mutate as it progresses, making it resistant to various treatments.
 If we can detect the polyps before they become abnormal, we can help to prevent the cancer altogether."